srobo/website/_posts/2020-07-12-ksf-lead-after-first-weekend.md

 ---
 layout: news
-title: Team TODO_TLA lead the league after the first weekend of matches
+title: Kenilworth Sixth Form lead after the first weekend of matches
 ---

-After the first 24 matches, team TODO_TLA from TODO_SCHOOL head up the league leaderboard with X points.
-They're closely followed by teams from TODO_SCHOOL and TODO_SCHOOL.
+After the first 24 matches, team KSF from Kenilworth Sixth Form head up the league leaderboard with X points.
+They're closely followed by JAMDynamics and Lawrence Sheriff School.

 The league matches provide a proving ground for all the teams' hard work over the past few months in preparing their robot code.
-There is also a prize for the rookie team which scores the best in the league, which teams TODO_TLA and TODO_TLA are currently best placed for.
+There is also a prize for the rookie team which scores the best in the league, which the Kenilworth Sixth Form and JAMDynamics teams are currently well placed for.

 The teams now have a week to work on and improve their code before another 24 league numbers are played over the course of next weekend.
 As we've seen with